The Science Behind the World’s Only One-Hour Head Lice Treatment

 About Lice Clinics of America – LCA Texas Lice Removal

-Lice Clinics of America has successfully treated 950,000 cases.
+Lice Clinics of America has successfully treated 1 million cases.
 The company has over 300 clinics in 35 countries, making it the world’s largest network of professional lice treatment centers.
 Lice Clinics of America – Texas Lice Removal has three locations.
 College Station is located at 4444 Carter Creek Parkway, Suite 101, Bryan, Texas 77802.
 Tomball is located at 11601 Spring Cypress, Suite C, Tomball, TX 77377.
 The Woodlands is located at 2219 Sawdust Road, Suite 2003, The Woodlands, TX 77380.
 Each location is open seven days a week by appointment.
 Call 979-481-6144 for College Station, 832-648-619 for Tomball, or 832-957-0373 for The Woodlands or visit https://texasliceremovalclinic.com for more information or to schedule an appointment.

 PESTICIDES ARE FOR PLANTS, MAYO IS FOR SANDWICHES